-You can find an IBCLC to come to your home or with an office near you by texting the free NYLCA referral line (646) 397-4640 or search our listings yourself here.
+You can find an IBCLC to to do a virtual consult or come to your home or office near you by texting the free NYLCA referral line (646) 397-4640 or search our listings yourself here.
 All NYLCA members are IBCLCs in good standing in the NYC metro area.

 Two golden words: hand expression

 It is helpful in all breastfeeding scenarios.
 It starts with “the Golden Hour,” the first hour after birth.
 By removing milk in the first hour of life, your supply can double what it would be if you removed milk after 4-6 hours of life.
 Yes, double.